Exchange Rate Regimes

 A fixed parity system involves pegging the exchange rate to a single currency or a basket of currencies but without any legislative commitment to maintain it, allowing a country to adjust or abandon the parity if necessary.

-Moreover, the fixed parity regime system allows the central bank to perform traditional functions while maintaining a discretionary level of foreign exchange (FX) reserves.
+The fixed parity regime system allows the central bank to perform traditional functions while maintaining a discretionary level of foreign exchange (FX) reserves.
 Private sector demand for the country’s currency can affect the fixed parity, with excess demand leading to an increase in FX reserves and inflation and deficient demand leading to a depletion of FX reserves and deflation.
-If market participants believe that FX reserves are insufficient to sustain the parity, this can lead to a speculative attack, draining the reserves and forcing an immediate devaluation.
+A speculative attack can occur if market participants believe that FX reserves are insufficient to sustain the parity, draining the reserves and forcing an immediate devaluation.
 Hence, maintaining an adequate level of reserves is crucial for the credibility of a fixed exchange rate regime.

 A country may initially peg its currency to a foreign currency to stabilize inflation expectations.
 Over time, it can introduce more flexibility by gradually widening a pre-defined range around this fixed rate.
 This system provides an incremental way to transition away from a fixed currency rate, especially if the country is not yet equipped for full monetary flexibility due to a lack of credibility or financial infrastructure.